 Pigrimage in Glastonbury Today

-In the past the pattern of Pilgrimage was perfectty clear - What is it like today ?
-It's the
+In the past the pattern of Pilgrimage was perfectly clear - What is it today ?

 There are now indications that the percentage of visitors that could be said to be pilgrims at least equals that of conventional tourists and it may well are that the majority of visitors are now pilgrims.
 The Civic Trust report of 1996 estimated that pilgrim visitors to Glastonbury were 41% of the visitor total.
 The Glastonbury Community Development Trust's survey of 1994 was produced from questionnaires competed by a representative cross section of residents from all parts of the town.
 No visitors were questioned, but the views of the residents views were summarised as follows:

 “The volume of answers given indicates that Glastonbury’s attractions cannot be limited to a single “unique selling point”.
 On balance, the majority of residents believe that visitors are mostly brought to Glastonbury by its many spiritual, religious, historical and New Age attractions.
 The full range of attractions should be promoted more fully in marketing the town”